Many of us love to feed the birds in our gardens. But understanding what we can and cannot feed them is important.

 Though, of course, cooked rice is not a natural part of a bird’s diet, it will not do any harm if fed to birds occasionally.

 If you have leftovers in your pan, it would be far better to leave these leftovers out for birds rather than sending them to landfills.
-Food waste is a big issue and so, where possible, you should try to reduce waste as much as possible and deal with food waste at home.
+Food waste is a big issue and so, where possible, you should try to reduce waste and deal with it at home.

 Mostly, you will do so by composting.
 But many leftovers, such as unseasoned rice, can be left out for the birds.

 You will find that birds with generalist diets like pigeons, starlings, blackbirds, blue jays, and grackles will readily consume cooked rice.
 Other birds may be a little fussier and may not find the look of the cooked rice appealing at first.

 But several other species will feed opportunistically on even cooked rice on occasion.